kevinyswong/kevinyswong.github.io/index.md

 any democracy.
 This is deep skepticism of the very institutions of our society.
 And it's becoming more and more mainstream.
 We can't trust the evening news.
 We can't trust our politicians.
 Our universities, the gateway to a better life, are rigged against us.
 We can't get jobs.
-You can’t believe these things and participate meaningfully in society.
+You can't believe these things and participate meaningfully in society.
 Social psychologists have shown that group belief is a powerful motivator in performance.
 When groups perceive that it's in their interest to work hard and achieve things, members of that group